 The on-chip implementation of IEC ESD protection significantly increases the robustness of equipment.
 Common discharge events occur because of human contact with connectors and cables.
 Designers may choose to implement protection against longer duration transients, typically referred to as surge transients.

 EFTs are generally caused by relay-contact bounce or the interruption of inductive loads.
 Surge transients often result from lightning strikes (direct strike or an indirect strike which induce voltages and currents), or the switching of power systems, including load changes and short circuit switching.
 These transients are often encountered in industrial environments, such as factory automation and power-grid systems.

-Figure 26 compares the pulse power of the EFT and surge transients with the power caused by an IEC ESD transient.
-The left-hand diagram shows the relative pulse-power for a 0.5-kV surge transient and 4-kV EFT transient, both of which dwarf the 10-kV ESD transient visible in the lower-left corner.
+Figure 35 compares the pulse-power of the EFT and surge transients with the power caused by an IEC ESD transient.
+The left hand diagram shows the relative pulse-power for a 0.5-kV surge transient and 4-kV EFT transient, both of which dwarf the 10-kV ESD transient visible in the lower-left corner.
 500-V surge transients are representative of events that may occur in factory environments in industrial and process automation.

-In the case of surge transients, high-energy content is characterized by long pulse duration and slow decaying pulse power.
+If the surge transients, high-energy content is characterized by long pulse duration and slow decaying pulse power.
 The electrical energy of a transient that is dumped into the internal protection cells of a transceiver is converted into thermal energy, which heats and destroys the protection cells, thus destroying the transceiver.
-Figure 27 shows the large differences in transient energies for single ESD, EFT, surge transients, and an EFT pulse train that is commonly applied during compliance testing.
+Figure 36 shows the large differences in transient energies for single ESD, EFT, surge transients, and an EFT pulse train that is commonly applied during compliance testing.